-We are exposed to thousands of chemicals and toxins everyday in our environment, homes and workplaces.
-Our body naturally removes these via 6 detox pathways (colon, liver, kidneys, skin, lungs & lymphatic system).
+We’re exposed to thousands of harmful chemicals and toxins everyday in our environment, homes and workplaces.
+Our body naturally removes these via 6 detox pathways.
 However, when these pathways become impaired and blocked it can negatively impact health and contribute to a range of symptoms and conditions.
-Below are what I’m doing to open up and support these pathways to remove chemicals and toxins from my body and why it’s important to improve health and manage symptoms and chronic illness.
+Below is information on what the 6 drainage pathways are, how to open each of them to remove toxins and why it’s important to improve health and manage symptoms and chronic illness.

 Disclaimer: This post is intended for informational purposes only.
 Supporting your detox pathways should only be done under the supervision of a qualified practitioner.
 I’m not a qualified practitioner and I’m not encouraging anyone else to these things.
 This is not intended to constitute or be a substitute for medical advice, diagnosis or treatment.
 Please consult a qualified practitioner if you have any questions regarding medical problems and before making any changes to your current diet or treatment plan.
 This post contains affiliate links, meaning at no additional cost to you I will earn commission if you click on a link and make a purchase.
+As an Amazon Associate I earn from qualifying purchases.
 See my full disclaimer here.
+First published 14 May 2021.
+Last updated 18 April 2022.

 We are exposed to numerous toxins everyday internally in our bodies from:-